How to support your teenager at the start of the school year

 - Keeping a record of all the feedback they get for each subject

-We will go into how to adopt good habits and routines, and think about more personal ones for each student, in my course The Exam Success Formula.
+We go into how to adopt good habits and routines, and think about more personal ones for each student, in The Extraordinaries Club.
 In the meantime you can be your child's accountability partner for doing these things, or get them to use a habit tracking app like Done to incentivise them to stick with their habits.

 5) Time management

 Very strongly linked with habits and routines is time management.
 All good students will consistently do the right amount of work each week.
 By creating a study timetable they won't leave this up to chance.
 For more details about how to make a study timetable check out this blog post, The Weekly Routine of a Straight A Student.
-On my course, The Exam Success Formula, we'll be creating a study timetable like this and thinking very deeply about how to make your child's study routine sustainable in the long-term as well as ensuring that it truly reflects their priorities.
+In Module 3 of the Study Skills course in The Extraordinaries Club we create a study timetable like this and think very deeply about how to make your child's study routine sustainable in the long-term as well as ensuring that it truly reflects their priorities.
 You will be encouraged to work with them to create this routine and be their accountability partner to make sure that they stick to it.

 I really hope that's given you some good ideas about how to support your teenager right at the start of the school year.
-If you think I've missed anything or you'd like to chat about any of these things then please:
+If you think I've missed anything or you'd like to chat about any of these things then please comment below.

-Want to know more about The Exam Success Formula?
+Want to know more about The Extraordinaries Club?

-The Exam Successful Formula is my eight week course for students and parents that teaches the study skills, habits and mindset to ensure your child reaches their academic potential.
-It's really all about making sure that both of you understand what it takes to get the top grades and putting the pieces in place, bit by bit, to make it happen.
-Class starts this Saturday (16th September 2017) and you have until Friday 15th September at 9pm to sign up.
-Find out more about the course and sign up on the information page for The Exam Success Formula.
+The Extraordinaries Club is our online hub for families where students learn the study skills, habits and mindset to achieve their academic potential and parents are supported to support them in the best way possible.
+It's really all about making sure that both of you understand what it takes to get the top grades in a healthy and balanced way and putting the pieces in place, bit by bit, to make it happen.
+You can join any time.